-Screening At EdenTree, we believe that material environmental, social, and governance factors can have an impact on investment returns and client outcomes.
-This is why we apply our screening process.
-This is why we apply our in house screening process, to invest in companies which operate as sustainable businesses and those which may provide solutions to environmental and social challenges.
+Our integrated, award-winning approach covers four areas: research, screening, engagement, and governance.
+Screening At EdenTree, we strongly believe that material environmental, social, and governance factors can have an impact on investment returns and client outcomes.
+This is why we apply a robust screening process, investing in companies which operate as sustainable businesses and are providing solutions to the planet's environmental and social challenges.
 We apply a range of screened approaches across specific mandates and strategies.
-Our screening process includes three elements:

-- Our negative screens exclude companies whose products and services are harmful to the planet or society. - 2.
-Our positive screens evaluate the quality and strength of a company's approach as a sustainable business. - Our thematic screens assess a company's contribution to several sustainability themes.
+Our screening process includes three elements: - 1.
+Our negative screens exclude companies whose products and services are harmful to the planet or society. - 2.
+Our positive screens evaluate the quality and strength of a company's approach as a sustainable business. - 3.
+Our thematic screens assess a company's contribution to several sustainability themes.

 Our 'How We Screen' document provides further information on this process.
 In 2023, the RI Team completed 64 screenings and reviews.
 New ideas in 2023 achieved a 95% pass rate.
 74% were judged to be 'suitable' and 21% were deemed 'suitable with caution.'
 5% of new ideas failed our screening and did not progress.
 These were Ashtead Technology and Essity.
-Of the screenings completed in 2023 93% passed the screening process.
+The quality of long-hold portfolio stocks remains very strong, with 93% passing our screens.
 Of this, 63% achieved our highest rating of 'suitable' and 30% were judged to be 'suitable with caution'.
 7% failed our screens and were divested.
 These were Toronto Dominion Bank and Royal Bank of Canada.
+2023 Review Outcomes